-If the faculty is concerned about the progress of a student in the program, either because of academic or non-academic concerns, the student may be placed on a semester-long probation by a vote of the faculty.
-Students may be placed simultaneously on academic and non-academic probation if necessary.
-In all cases of probation, the Dean of Students will provide to the student in question a written communication detailing the reason(s) for probation and the action(s) necessary for the student to remove themselves from probation.
-If the student has not met the terms of probation by the end of the probation semester, the faculty may vote to remove the student from the program.
+A student may be placed simultaneously on academic and non-academic probation if deemed necessary.
+In all cases of probation, the Dean or Dean of Students will provide to the student in question a written communication detailing the reason(s) for probation and the action(s) necessary for the student to be removed from probation.
+If the student has not met the terms of probation by the end of the probation semester, the Dean, in consultation with the Dean of Students and Associate Dean, may revise the terms of probation.
+These may include either extending the period of probation or removing the student from the program.